superpythonguy/FalconCoin/README.md

 Falcon Coin aims to liase between a client and a seller an example below<br/>
 `The client pays in FLC(Falcon Coin) While the seller recieves USD(or other chosen Fiat currency)`

+## Coin SpecSheet

+Algo: Falcon-X<br/>
+Supply: infinte<br/>
+Bonuses: LMTB bonus and the lower balance a user has the more he/she is rewarded

 ## 🏁 Getting Started <a name = "getting_started"></a>